akiryk/tutorials-learning-lessons/java-oop.md

 ## Encapsulation
 Binding an object's state and behavior into one unit.
+AKA, "bundling of data, along with the methods that operate on that data, into a single unit" — i.e. the `Class`.

 Java provides 3 access modifiers to manage encapsulation:
 - public
 - private